We Are Business Specialist Attorneys

 As a progressive business solutions provider, Equity Legal assists individuals and businesses with a wide variety of business transactions.
 This includes corporate entity formation, consulting on employment issues, technology licensing, managing and protecting intellectual property, and venture equity/debt financing.
 We understand that business transactions drive a company’s bottom line, and our transactional attorneys will always provide competent and trusted legal advice, guidance, and representation.
 The counsel of our transactional attorneys can help reduce the risk of future legal problems by offering sound legal advice in advance of potential complications.

-We Are Business Transaction Experts
+Business Transaction Experts

 In need of guidance on how to sell your business?
 Or What about selling your business?
 Or How about starting your business?
 We can assist you with corporate formation, business due diligence, acquiring a business or selling a business, leasing contracts, and overall business guidance on how to reduce risk for your longterm success.
 We are specialists when it comes to protecting your equity, and look forward to assisting you.